 1. Discussion and consideration of amending the Town's Annexation Policy Plan to include additional acreage in Wasatch County, southeast of Hideout.
-Input will be heard and considered from affected entities at this time.
+Input will be heard and considered from members of the public and affected entities at this time.

 Staff Review for Planning Commission